outware/storyboardcontroller/README.md

 ## Problem at hand

-In order to inject dependencies to view controller, it is common to use one of the following pattern:
+In order to inject dependencies into view controllers, it is common to use one of the following patterns:

 * `prepare(for segue: UIStoryboardSegue, sender: Any?)` in a parent view controller (with storyboard)
 * custom initalisers (no storyboard)